MUHURI has sued former Changamwe OCS, Yusuf Ibrahim, over the brutal in-custody murder of Caleb Espino.

 Espino uncle, Geoffrey Okuyosi, said before the trial: “The family wants to know the police who murdered our son, watch them arraigned, charged, and convicted.
 We will only find closure after this.”

 On February 23, 2020, Agnes Callamard, the United Nations rapporteur for extrajudicial executions, said Espino’s murder offered a ground for her to raise it internationally.
-The detective wanted the Kenyan government to allow more probe and prosecution.
-The State has not moved an inch.
+The detective wanted the Kenyan government to allow more probes and prosecutions.